Research Topics

-My main research focus is on algorithmic verification of concurrent programs.
-I investigate how partial order reduction and the underlying notion of commutativity enable verification algorithms to find simpler correctness proofs for concurrent programs, thereby allowing for the verification of more programs, and increasing verification efficiency.
+In my PhD research, I investigated how partial order reduction and the underlying notion of commutativity enable verification algorithms to find simpler correctness proofs for concurrent programs, thereby allowing for the verification of more programs, and increasing verification efficiency.
+[PhD thesis] [SV-COMP@ETAPS’22] [PLDI’22] [POPL’23] [POPL’24] [CAV’25]

 Recent & Upcoming Talks